 Step 4: Apply the Dividend Tax Rates

 Once you have deducted your personal and dividend allowances, the remaining dividend income is taxed at the rate corresponding to your income band.
-If you’re in the basic rate band, you’ll pay 8.75% on any dividends above £500.
-Higher and additional rate taxpayers will pay 33.75% and 39.35%, respectively, reflecting the UK tax rates on dividend income.
+For basic rate taxpayers, the dividend tax rate is 8.75% for 2025/26 (it will increase to 10.75% for 2026/27).
+Higher rate taxpayers will pay 33.75% for 2025/26 (it will increase to 35.75% for 2026/27), while additional rate taxpayers will pay 39.35% (unchanged from 2025/26), reflecting the UK tax rates on dividend income.

 For example, if you receive £1,500 in dividend income in the 2025/26 tax year, your calculation will look like this: